 Roberto González is an attorney admitted to practice in New York.
 He graduated cum laude from Rafael Landívar University, earning a Bachelor of Law degree.
 He also holds a master’s in international law and justice from Fordham University School of Law.
-As a part of the Human Rights Foundation’s Center for Law and Democracy, Roberto’s research focuses on comparative constitutional law and international law.
+As a part of the Human Rights Foundation’s Center for Law and Democracy, González’s research focuses on comparative constitutional law and international law.
 Roberto is an alumnus of the Washington College of Law’s Program of Advanced Studies on Human Rights and Humanitarian Law.
 Roberto’s opinions on democracy and international law have been featured in The Wall Street Journal, The Independent, CNN en Español, El País, National Review, and Voice of America.
-As a corporate attorney, Roberto was an associate at Milbank LLP, where he was a member of the Alternative Investments Practice, representing asset managers in the issuance of securities and in structured credit transactions, in particular, of collateralized loan obligations.
+As a corporate attorney, González was an associate at Milbank LLP, where he was a member of the Alternative Investments Practice, representing asset managers in the issuance of securities and structured credit transactions, in particular, of collateralized loan obligations.